Gabrielre14/DraftBot/README.md

 You can set up npm launch scripts to make the start easier.
 From now on you should be able to start the bot by running `pnpm start` in the Core and Discord folders while having the database and keycloak running.
-Starting order is important, start with the database container and keycloak, then the Core and finally the Discord module.
+Starting order is important, starts with the database container and keycloak, then the Core and finally the Discord module.

 # Docker container